monkrus/kohya_lora_training/README.md

 > **Cagliostro Colab UI settings to choose and run:**
 Download your LoRA files and upload to stable-diffusion-webui -> model -> LoRA files.
 Settings are described in CCUI1.png and CCUI2.png files.
 The rest of the code must be run unchanged.
 Click on one of the 3 links in Start Cagliostro Colab section to get to the UI page.

+> In UI, find Lora panel to make sure your files are saved.Here you can test your models one by one.Add a short prompt.

+> Example :point_right:  \<lora:Tutorial:1\> RAW photo of the LION,(high detailed:1.2), 8K UHD, DSLR,soft lightning,high quality, film grain, Fujifilm XT3